wp-plugins/nearby-now/readme.txt

 3. Example of the audio testimonials plugin and audio player

 == Changelog ==
+= 1.6.0 =
+* Added ability to filter multiple cities for a single hyperlocal page
+* Added ability to name the service area - used when multiple cities are specified

 = 1.5.0 =
 * Version Bump for WP 4.0
 * Bug fixes and general code improvements